Vicken-Ghoubiguian/olsonTZNPMmodule/README.md

 * 1 function called `getGeographicRegionFromMultipleTimezones`

-* 1 function called `getGeographicRegionFromOneTimezone`
+* 1 function called `getGeographicRegionFromOneTimezone` and which return the geographic region as 'String' type from only one whished timezone as 'String' type as a 'String' object.

 <a name="how_is_structured_an_npm_module"></a>
 ## How is an NPM module structured ?